cjavilla-stripe/checkout-workshop/steps/01-website.md

 ### Actions

 Set up your page so that it fetches the flavors from inventory.
+At the end of this section you should have a simple index page rendering all of the flavors.
+No need to actually implement Checkout, yet.

 Ideas: